PlayerPlugin¶

 - ScenePlugin stores a

-next_spawn_waypointwhen transitioning scenes - PlayerPlugin checks for this waypoint during
+next_spawn_waypointwhen transitioning scenes - PlayerPlugin checks

-spawn_at_portal=false, uses default position from Tiled
+spawn_at_positionor no waypoint is set, uses the default position from the Tiled object

 Example: